Decision of the Regional Court in Opole, 1st Civil Division, dated 14th October 2019

 I ACz 455/20

-- When certifying a class action, the court only decides on its admissibility and does not examine other issues related to the class action, including whether or not individual members belong to the group.
-The assessment of the substantive merits of the class action also falls outside the scope of the assessment of its admissibility, as this is only carried out at a later stage of the proceedings.
+- When certifying a group proceeding, the court only decides on its admissibility and does not examine other issues related to the group proceeding, including whether or not individual members belong to the group.
+The assessment of the substantive merits of the group proceeding also falls outside the scope of the assessment of its admissibility, as this is only carried out at a later stage of the proceeding.

-- The term “same factual basis” should be understood as claims based on similar events, which corresponds to the concept of a common factual basis constituting an element of formal participation.
-The claims pursued must therefore be homogeneous, i.e., of the same type and based on the same factual basis.
-Claims based on the same factual basis are claims based on the same factual basis (premise sensu stricto) or claims whose relevant factual circumstances are common (premise sensu largo).
-It is permissible for there to be slight differences between the individual bases of the claims, but it is essential that the relevant factual circumstances justify a claim that is common to all claims.
+- The term “same factual basis” should be understood as basing claims on similar events, which corresponds to the concept of a common factual basis constituting an element of formal joint participation.
+The claims pursued must therefore be homogeneous, i.e., of the same type and based on the common factual basis.
+Claims based on the common factual basis are claims based on the same factual basis (premise sensu stricto) or claims whose relevant factual circumstances are common (premise sensu largo).
+It is permissible that there may be slight differences between the individual bases of the claims, but it is essential that the relevant factual circumstances justify a demand common to all claims.

 - If it is impossible to standardize the factual basis of monetary claims for all members of the group on the above basis, such standardization must take place in subgroups of at least two persons, with reference to a formal criterion of a general nature constituting the actual basis of the common cause.